cyrush/scipy_proceedings_2012/papers/cyrus_harrison/krishnan_harrison.rst

 ++++++++++++++++++++++++++++++++++++++
 For convenience, you can access the client interface from a custom binary or a standalone Python interpreter.

-.. **CLI**

-VisIt provides a command line interface (CLI) binary that embeds a Python interpreter and automatically imports the client interface module.
+VisIt provides a command line interface (CLI) binary that embeds a Python interpreter and automatically imports the *visit* module.
 There are several ways to access this binary:

 - From VisIt's GUI, you can start a CLI instance from the "Launch CLI" entry in the "Options" menu.
 - Invoking VisIt from the command line with the ``-cli`` option starts the CLI and launches a connected *viewer* process:

-    ``>visit -cli``
+  ``> visit -cli``

-- For batch processing, the ``-nowin`` option launches the viewer in an offscreen mode and you can select a Python script file to run using the ``-s`` option:
+- For batch processing, the ``-nowin`` option launches the *viewer* in an offscreen mode and you can select a Python script file to run using the ``-s`` option:

-    ``>visit -cli -nowin -s <script_file.py>``
+  ``> visit -cli -nowin -s <script.py>``

-.. **Standalone**

 You can also import the interface into a standalone Python interpreter and use the module to launch and control a new instance of VisIt. `Listing 2`_ provides example code for this use case.
 The core implementation of the VisIt module is a Python/C extension module, so normal caveats for binary compatibly with your Python interpreter apply.

 The features of the VisIt interface are dependent on the version of VisIt selected, so the import process is broken into two steps.
 First, a small front end module is imported.
 This module allows you to select the options used to launch VisIt.
-Examples include: using ``-nowin`` mode for the *viewer* process, selecting a specific version of VisIt, ``-v 2.5.1``, etc. After these options are set the *Launch()* method creates the appropriate Visit components.
+Examples include: using ``-nowin`` mode for the *viewer* process, selecting a specific version of VisIt, ``-v 2.5.1``, etc. After these options are set, the *Launch()* method creates the appropriate VisIt components.
 During the launch, the interfaces to the available state objects are enumerated and dynamically imported into the *visit* module.

 .. _Listing 2: